deiu/eth-auth/README.md

-# JWT authorization service using Ethereum / ENS identities
+# JWT service using Ethereum / ENS identities

 A goland API that implements a challenge/response mechanism in order to issue JWTs using Ethereum identities.
 It also (optionally) supports ETH to ENS